 You will be getting the highest quality animals that are bred with a minimum of 5 generations on each side to prevent genetic defects due to inbreeding.
 If a breeder can offer no lineage information on your gliders, then there is no guarantee that they will not have a shortened life due to a defect of a major organ such as the heart, liver, kidneys or brain.

-My Little Sugar Glider works closely with Dr. Laura Lange in Lake Havasu who not only performs all her neuters, but is there around the clock 24/7 in case of an emergency.
+My Little Sugar Glider works closely with Dr. Hannah Bell in Lake Havasu who not only performs all her neuters, but is there around the clock 24/7 in case of an emergency.
 She also comes to my home once a year to do a home inspection in my glider room and to look at some of the gliders here.

 I also run parasite testing 5 times a year with Research Lab Associates in Dallas, Texas.
 I send in samples of all my adults.
 They test the samples with the DNA in the fecals of the animals.
 If they have the parasites, it will show up.
 This is the most accurate testing there is for many types of infestations.
 Latest testings can be viewed upon request.